 Other income (expense)-net consists primarily of interest income and expense, foreign currency exchange gains or losses and gains or losses on investments.
 Upon the completion of our IPO during the three months ended October 31, 2016, we reclassified the convertible preferred stock warrants, which, prior to our IPO, were classified as a liability on our consolidated balance sheet and re-measured to fair value at each balance sheet date with the corresponding changes in fair value recorded as other expense, into warrants to purchase Class B common stock.
 As a result, the convertible preferred stock liability was re-measured to its then fair value, which was based on the closing per share price of our Class A common stock on October 4, 2016, and reclassified to additional paid-in capital.
 Subsequent to the conversion of our convertible preferred stock warrants in connection with our IPO, we no longer remeasured them at fair value or incurred any charges related to changes in fair value.
-In addition, during the three months ended October 31, 2016, we fully repaid our outstanding \$75.0 million of senior notes due April 15, 2019, or the senior notes, and incurred a loss on debt extinguishment.
+In addition, during the three months ended October 31, 2016, we fully repaid our outstanding \$75.0 million of senior notes due April 15, 2019, or the 2019 Notes, and incurred a loss on debt extinguishment.
+During the three months ended January 31, 2018, we recognized \$0.7 million of interest expense related to the amortization of the debt discount and debt issuance costs associated with the Notes.